Piysing14/cplusplus/README.md

 21. Write a Program to Print the Hourglass Pattern
 22. Write a Program to  Swap the Values of Two Variables Without Using any Extra Variable
 23. Write a Program to Print the Given String in Reverse Order
+24. Write a Program to Check for the Equality of Two Numbers Without Using Arithmetic or Comparison Operator